President Utah Chapter, Afro-American Historical and Genealogical Society (AAHGS)

 About Robert Burch

-I was born and raised in Atlanta, Georgia.
-I studied Political Science and Business at Talladega College in Talladega, Alabama, one of the first historical colleges founded for the children of former slaves.
-While there I became a member Omega Psi Phi, a worldwide fraternity primarily of African-American men dedicated to community service.
+Robert Burch was born in Atlanta, Georgia.
+He lived most of his life in Decatur, Georgia.
+He studied Journalism and Political Science at Talladega College in Talladega, Alabama.
+Talladega College is one of the first historically black colleges founded for the children of former enslaved.
+While attending "Dega" he became a member of Omega Psi Phi Fraternity, Inc.

-My wife and I have pledged our lives to serving the community.
-We have served Utah families from Brigham City to Glendale, Arizona.
-We have served families with children who are struggling.
-Some attempting suicide.
+Alongside Alice, he has served Utah families from Brigham City to Glendale, Arizona.
+They have served families with hurt and struggling children, some attempting suicide.

-It is important to all of us that our children grow into smart and confident adults, ready to contribute to and lead our community.
-It is important that we provide a way for them to do their best and become the best Utahans they can be.
-Investing in our children leads to strong families, vibrant communities and a robust economy.
+His service focuses his attention on children and young adults.
+He believes it is important to all of us that our children grow into smart and confident adults.
+They must be prepared to contribute to and lead our community.
+It is our responsibility to provide a way for them to be their best and be the best Utahans they can.
+Robert believes investing in our children leads to strong families and vibrant and robust communities.